grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 To delete a role, you can add a list of roles under `deleteRoles` section in the configuration file.
 Note that deletion is performed after role insertion/update.

-### Create built-in role assignments
+### Create and remove built-in role assignments

 To create a built-in role assignment, you can add list of assignments under `builtInRoles` section in the configuration file, as an element of `roles`.
+To remove a built-in role assignment, leave `builtInRoles` list empty.

-Note that it is only possibly to provision [organization local]({{< relref "./roles#built-in-role-assignments" >}}) assignments and removing built-in role assignments is not supported.
-For creating or updating _global_ assignments, or removing an assignment, refer to the [Fine-grained access control HTTP API]({{< relref "../../http_api/access_control.md" >}}).
+Note that it is only possibly to provision [organization local]({{< relref "./roles#built-in-role-assignments" >}}) assignments.
+For creating or updating _global_ assignments, refer to the [Fine-grained access control HTTP API]({{< relref "../../http_api/access_control.md" >}}).

+## Manage default built-in role assignments

+During the startup, Grafana creates [default built-in role assignments]({{< relref "./roles#default-built-in-role-assignments" >}}) with [predefined roles]({{< relref "./roles#predefined-roles" >}}).
+You can remove and add back later those assignments by using provisioning.

+### Remove default assignment

+To remove default built-in role assignment, you can use `removeDefaultAssignments` element in the configuration file.
+You would need to provide built-in role name and predefined role name.

+### Add back default assignment

+To add back default built-in role assignment, you can use `addDefaultAssignments` element in the configuration file.
+You would need to provide built-in role name and predefined role name.

 ## Example of a role configuration file